quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

 **[Swift-SMTP](https://github.com/IBM-Swift/Swift-SMTP)** is a Swift package that can be used to send emails to an SMTP server.
 This [demo](https://github.com/quanvo87/Swift-SMTP-Demo) went over how to incorporate it in an application built on the [Kitura](https://github.com/IBM-Swift/Kitura) framework and send a simple email through a secure SSL connection.
 You can refer to **Swift-SMTP**'s [documentation](https://ibm-swift.github.io/Swift-SMTP/) to learn about the different configuration options available as well as add attachments to your emails.

 We are always looking for ways to improve **Swift-SMTP**.
-If you have any questions or requests, head over to the [repo](https://github.com/IBM-Swift/Swift-SMTP) or our [Slack team](http://swift-at-ibm-slack.mybluemix.net) and let us know.
+If you have any questions or requests, head over to the [repo](https://github.com/IBM-Swift/Swift-SMTP) or our [Slack team](http://swift-at-ibm-slack.mybluemix.net) and let us know 💌.

 <script async defer src="https://swift-at-ibm-slack.mybluemix.net/slackin.js?large"></script>
 <a class="github-button" href="https://github.com/IBM-Swift/Kitura" data-style="mega" data-count-href="/IBM-Swift/Kitura/stargazers" data-count-api="/repos/IBM-Swift/Kitura#stargazers_count" data-count-aria-label="# stargazers on GitHub" aria-label="Star IBM-Swift/Kitura on GitHub">Star</a>